kmooney225/Profile-Website-MERN/README.md

 ## Description

 This is a portfolio website I am creating using the MERN stack (Focusing on how to connect React and Node).
+It is a 4-page website with an About section, Portfolio sections (For Music and Programming), and a contact form using node to recieve responses.

 ## Goals